History Week 2020 – History: What is it good for?

 What happens in History Week?

 Members apply through the HCNSW to host History events relating to the annual theme.
 Previous events have included talks and lectures, ‘behind the scene tours’ and heritage trails, exhibitions and radio features, film festivals, open historic houses and gardens, book sales and launches.
+Overall, there will be close to 100 events being staged throughout NSW in History Week 2020.

 In 2020, History Week will be launched on Friday 4 September at the NSW Premier’s History Awards, an event run in partnership with the State Library of NSW.